Gowri213/predictive_maintainance_autoai/README.md

-# Predictive_maintainance_model
+# Predictive_maintenance_model
-Project using IBM AutoAI to build a predictive maintainance model
+Project using IBM AutoAI to build a predictive maintenance model

 ## 🛠 Problem Statement